'Tanks, not teachers': National claims to have obtained Budget 2019 details

 It contained four options for a referendum at the 2020 election on the decriminalisation of cannabis for recreational use.

-In late December, National revealed to The Herald it had been leaked elements of the Government's Budget Policy Statement ahead of its unveiling later that month.
+In late December, National revealed to the Herald it had been leaked elements of the Government's Budget Policy Statement ahead of its unveiling later that month.

 Speaking to media ahead of his weekly caucus meeting, Bridges said the documents show the Government's priorities are in the wrong areas.